anirban0328/Word-Frequency/README.md

 ```

 ## Scenarios Handled:
-1. only 2 input files allowed.
+1. Only 2 input files allowed.
-2. file if exist is checked.
+2. File if exist is checked.
-3. only text file with format .txt allowed.
+3. Only text file with format .txt allowed.
 4. UTF-8 encoding is validated while using BufferReader.
 5. ConcurrentHashMap is used to store word frequency in-memory and ensure it to be thread-safe.
 6. Each line of the file is processed one by one instead of loading entire file in-mmemory.